Jungjaewon/Fashion_Outfit_Complementary_Item_Retrieval/README.md

 ## Comments
  In this implementation, the code is not tested yet.
+To train a model, data preprocessing is required from dataset from the links below.
 If you are interested in the paper and code, please make a pull request.
 ## Reference
 1. Dataset : https://github.com/mvasil/fashion-compatibility and https://github.com/xthan/polyvore
 2. Learning-Similarity-Conditions : https://github.com/rxtan2/Learning-Similarity-Conditions